Langi10/Langi10/README.md

+- Hi there!
+I'm Langi a web dev and techie!

 - 👋 Hi, I’m Abdulrahman Omboke a.k.a @Langi
 - 👀 I’m interested in Web development, Web3, Web design, Crypto and Financial Freedom
 - 🌱 I’m currently learning React and Web3 development, learning more each day